Akryum/nodepack/docs/guide/maintenance.md

 Maintenances are automatically run when:

-- the project is created
+- The project is created.
-- a plugin is added, upgraded or removed
+- A plugin is added, upgraded or removed.
-- a [service](./service.md) command is executed
+- A [service](./service.md) command is executed (you can skip this by setting the `NODEPACK_NO_MAINTENANCE` env variable to `true`).